LordAlucard90/Angular-Tutorial/12 - Course Project/reame.md

 ### Project Structure

-The components are placed inside the other coponents that will primary use them, the shared folder is created for the once that will be used across multiples.
+The components are placed inside the other components that will primary use them, the shared folder is created for the once that will be used across multiples.
 ```
 src